Rafikooo/thought-language/Final_Project.md

 I answered accurately.
 I pointed out the differences between linguistic constructions, including English and Polish, which may affect the way we formulate and understand our thoughts.
 This belief was based on the observation that some ideas and concepts are easier to express in one language than in another, which I think suggests that language has the ability to shape the way we think.
-Of all the topics covered in the course, I found the idea of the relationship between language and thinking the most fascinating, especially in the context of the debate between the theories of liguists Steven Pinker and Lera Boroditsky.
-In short, Pinker presents language as a tool for transmitting pre-formed thoughts, separate from language, while Boroditsky emphasizes that language actively shapes the way we perceive and interpret the world.
+During the classes I found two ideas that interested me the most.
+The first idea is about language influence on the way we are thinking, that is supported by well-known linguist Lera Boroditsky.
+The second idea that interested me as well is that the language has not that significant influence on thought shaping, which is supported by Pinker.
+Both ideas refer to the last question we were asked on the first classes and on the first glance these ideas are mutually exclusive, but it turns out that they may complement each other.
+Pinker presents language as a tool for transmitting pre-formed thoughts, separate from language, while Boroditsky emphasizes that language actively shapes the way we perceive and interpret the world.
 The clash of perspectives and examples has made me more aware of the non-obvious relationships between language and thought, as well as cases where language is omitted in creating a thought.
 During class, we covered three main topics: languages and dialects, children's acquisition of their first language, and the influence of language on formulating thoughts.
 The main idea that comes to mind when we combine these three topics is to indicate language as a key tool that ensures our survival, acceptance in the group, development and domination over other species, and the domination of some people over others.
 Our constant development has made the world so complex that a single human mind, due to its limitations, is unable to fully comprehend it.
 However, we have developed mechanisms that allow us not only to integrate with the world prepared by our ancestors, but also to collaborate in shaping the world around us.
-This iterative approach, where existing knowledge is leveraged to generate new insights, is depicted in *Figure 1*, symbolizing the transfer of knowledge across generations.
+This iterative approach, where existing knowledge is leveraged to generate new insights, is depicted in Figure 1, symbolizing the transfer of knowledge across generations.
 However, every stick has two ends.
-These
-mechanisms sometimes prove unreliable.
+These mechanisms sometimes prove unreliable.
 Topics discussed in the context of the book The Knowledge Illusion by Sloman and Fernbach (2017) revealed the tendency of people to overestimate their knowledge and cognitive skills.
 Researchers have shown plenty of examples that show gaps in people's analysis of information.
 One of the key experiments involved explaining the functioning of a toilet to